 The body uses the hormone insulin to allow glucose to move into the cells.
 If your body cannot produce or use insulin properly, you can experience high glucose levels (hyperglycemia).
 So, people with diabetes can use the CGM to monitor their glucose levels and make decisions (regarding food or medication) that help minimize the risk of high blood sugar.

-What exactly is a CGM device?
+What exactly is a CGM device and what are the benefits of using a CGM device?
 Simply put, it’s a small device attached to the skin (usually your upper arm), with a tiny flexible sensor that goes under the skin to detect blood glucose.
 While sensor lifetimes differ, they typically can be used for two weeks continually and measure glucose levels every one to fifteen minutes (depending on the device).

 This continuous recording provides valuable information on glucose trends and fluctuations.
 The app connected to the device shows blood glucose levels in real-time.
-The CGM device allows everyone, including athletes, to make diet and activity choices to improve glucose levels.
+The CGM device allows everyone, including sports enthusiasts, to make diet and activity choices to improve glucose levels.

 Constantly high blood glucose levels among those with diabetes can increase the risk of stroke, dementia, and kidney and nerve failure.
 However, evidence shows that elevated blood glucose even in someone without diabetes can lead to a higher risk of cancer, cardiovascular disease, inflammation, blood vessel damage, and diabetes.

-Many athletes consume a higher carbohydrate diet to support their training.
-But for some athletes, this can lead to higher blood sugar levels.
+Many runners and swimmers consume a higher carbohydrate diet to support their training.
+But for some people, this can lead to higher blood sugar levels.
 In addition, the intensity or duration of their exercise can cause glucose to rise or fall during training.

 Other considerations for a larger glucose spike during training could be due to the meal consumed prior to exercise or the release of glucose due to rapid glycogen breakdown during higher intensity training.
 It is possible that several of these factors may be involved.
 This may be another good reason to monitor blood glucose levels.

-Many endurance athletes follow a strict diet with high levels of carbohydrates that are meant to refill glycogen stores and improve energy levels and performance.
-In some cases, this can positively impact the athletes’ lifestyle.
+Many people in endurance sports follow a strict diet with high levels of carbohydrates that are meant to refill glycogen stores and improve energy levels and performance.
+In some cases, this can positively impact their lifestyle.
 Unfortunately, there are cases in which the athlete can have a low tolerance for carbs, leading to significantly higher sugar levels in the blood.

 Endurance athletes may also be training for long periods, often hours at a time.
 If they do not fuel appropriately before and during training, they can risk low blood sugar.
 They can even experience hypoglycemia, in which their glucose levels can become too low which may lead to bonking or feeling a noticeable drop in energy levels and decrease in performance.
 Using the CGM, an athlete can monitor for dips in glucose or decreases in glucose during training and plan their fueling strategy accordingly.

-CGMs can also help athletes with glycemic variability.
+CGMs can also help people with glycemic variability.
 Glycemic variability is a metric used to assess glucose fluctuations and, in most cases, will improve with exercise.
-However, if athletes are engaging in a high-intensity workout in which their glucose is going very high or long-duration low-intensity exercise in which their glucose may be going low, they may see an increase in their glycemic variability.
+However, if they're are engaging in a high-intensity workout in which their glucose is going very high or long-duration low-intensity exercise in which their glucose may be going low, they may see an increase in their glycemic variability.

 A greater degree of glycemic variability is associated with an increased risk of oxidative stress and endothelial dysfunction (cells that line our blood vessels).